metastableB/GPUPeasy/README.md

 Each job execution will consume one gpu till it is finished and dump its `stdout` and `stderr` to `outfile`.

+## Bug Reports
+- [ ] Since the scheduler opens the output file before scheduling a job, all scheduled processes have a open file descriptor.
+This is bad, as these then are never closed and they overshoot the system open file descriptor limit.

 ## Features to Add
+- [ ] Kill a job
+- [ ] Pause scheduler (very useful when all the scheduled jobs have an error)
 - [ ] Redo the schedule-job process such that it is amenable to network scheduling in the future.
 - [ ] Support for changing devices.
 Adding/Subtracting GPU without killing the